 - Outline Aristotle’s three modes of persuasion.

-- Explain why Aristotle considers ethos to the most important mode.
+- Explain why Aristotle considers ethos to be the most important mode.

 - Describe Jean-Paul Flintoff’s five-step process for creating a presentation.